 If the electrical supply cannot be turned off, consult a competent person who should be able to advise you on the best way to proceed.
 Identify where it is safe to work.
 Put up danger notices where there are still live electrical circuits, and warn your co-workers where it is safe to work and where it is not safe.
 Remember to remove notices at the end of the work.
 There are different electrical danger signs including Danger of death electricity and warning - Isolate supply before opening cover.

-Signs warning of electrical danger may not always be easy to see, or may have been removed, so even if you see no signs, electrical cables may still be nearby.
+Signs warning of electrical danger may not always be easy to see or may have been removed, so even if you see no signs, electrical cables may still be nearby.
 Stay vigilant.
-When you see signs warning of electrical danger it is highly likely there is electricity present.
+When you see signs warning of an electrical danger it is highly likely there is electricity present.
 Remember, you don’t need to touch a high voltage cable to get an electric shock and even low voltage cables can be dangerous.

 If you cannot work out where the electricity is, ask a competent person to do it for you.
 You may not see electrical wires near where you plan to work but this doesn’t mean there aren’t any.
 Even if you do see wires, there may be others you cannot see.
-Electrical wiring may sometimes look like pipes, and may be a range of colours.
+Electrical wiring may sometimes look like pipes, and maybe a range of colours.

 Before you drill or start cutting into surfaces:

 If the electrical power has been turned off to allow you to do work safely, it is essential that the power stays off until you have finished work.

 Make sure YOU are in control and STAY in control.
 A good way is to have the only key to the switch or a locked room or cabinet containing the switch.